Language-Research-Technology/ldac-profile/profile-text/profile.md

 ## When to choose collection-as-crate ("bundled") vs collection-in-multiple crates ("distributed")

-- Choose to use a single bundled crate for a collection when:
+- Choose to use a single bundled crate for a collection when all of these conditions are true:

   - The collection final and is expected to be stable, ie here is negligible chance of having to withdraw any of its contents or